Andy and Kelly (my niece). The best of all futures to you two, Mon!

 Later that evening, in the hotel lobby, I discovered one of my peeps is a concert pianist

-We also had three retired MDs on the tour, one 70 years old, Richard, another Richard, 65, and Jim, 75.
+We had three retired MDs on the tour: Richard, 70 years old, another Richard, 65, and Jim, 75.
 This was the Jim’s 80th (!) multi-day bike tour.
 When asked where his favorite tour was he said Viet Nam, a tour he actually led, more than once.
-He’s also toured in countless other countries, but never in Alaska, until last week.
+He’s also toured in countless other countries but never in Alaska, until last week.
 I first met Jim on a tour in Northern California.
 Was proud to have him join mine.
-Earlier in the day Richard (#1) tried to hook up with a local, though if you ask me I thought she was a bit stiff
+Earlier in the day Richard (#1) tried to hook up with a local, although if you ask me she was a bit stiff

 Day 5 was theirs to do as they wished in Seward.
 Also known as a day off.
 And then it was back to Anchorage by train for them, Sally drove the SAG and Happy Wife, myself, and the Black Dog followed in the Subaru.

 The next day looked good weather-wise, so Happy Wife suggested we do the Independence Mine climb in Palmer instead of the scheduled ride for the day, seeing as bad weather was forecast to be moving in again, and of the two days left to ride, Independence Mine was one not to be missed.
 So everyone piled in the SAG, the bikes in the trailer, and we were off to Palmer, an hour’s drive north of Anchorage.

 The weather held and actually improved.
 By the time we reached the base of the climb most of my peeps were in short-sleeved jerseys.
 First time in the entire tour